ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

 Trying it out
 -------------

-Once your RViz plugin is compiled and exported, simply run rviz normally.
+Once your RViz plugin is compiled and exported, simply run RViz normally.
 But make sure to source you workspace in the terminal that starts and runs RViz!

 .. code-block:: bash

     ros2 run rviz2 rviz2

-Now rviz will use pluginlib to find all the plugins exported to it.
+Now RViz will use pluginlib to find all the plugins exported to it.

 Add an ImuDisplay by clicking the “Add” button at the bottom of the “Displays” panel (or by typing Control-N), then scrolling down through the available displays until you see “Imu” under your plugin package name (here it is “rviz_plugin_tutorials”).